jakobgerstenlauer/RottenOnions/README.md

 w Bandwidth=23

-The sixth line contains additional information that we did not use.
+The sixth line contains additional concerning the "exit policy" of the relay.
+Here it is specified which ports (and thus associated internet protocols) can be used for outgoing traffic.

 The archived data was obtained from the following folder: https://collector.torproject.org/archive/relay-descriptors/consensuses/